baihuqian/baihuqian.github.io/_posts/2017-03-10-Case-Classes-and-Pattern-Matching-in-Scala.md

 In scala this form is **preferred** over using `isInstanceOf` operator, and x in matching is guaranteed to have a certain type, so no need to have expensive type conversion `asInstanceOf`.

-Note for generics, because types are erased in JVM, match against a generic map.
+Note, because types are erased in JVM, generics must match against the generic type.
 However, arrays are not erased.

 ### Extract variables from Arrays, Lists, and Tuples using `match`
 Variable binding gives you easy access to parts of a complex structure, so this operation is called *destructuring*.